JVenom1/Lazy-Code/README.md

 # Lazy-Code
 Code I write when I'm too lazy to do it myself

-Each File or Folder is it's own program.
+Folder is it's own program.

+To run each program after downloading, simply double click "main.py" and your set.